 The Leaders through Education, Action, & Hope Project's mission is to cultivate the power of youth leaders to transform their lives and communities through science, education, and service.

 LEAH is housed at Health Resources in Action (HRiA), a non-profit public health organization with a mission to help people live healthier lives and create healthier communities.

 Current mentors and staff choose new LEAH Mentors through a rigorous application process.

-Mentors participate in an intensive training program before beginning work with Elementary school students.
+Mentors participate in an intensive training program before beginning work with Elementary and Middle school students.

-Mentors are placed in paid internships at afterschool programs where they teach STEM curricula, tutor, and mentor Boston Public School elementary school students.
+Mentors are placed in paid internships at afterschool programs where they teach STEM curricula, tutor, and mentor Boston Public School elementary and middle school students.

 Mentors participate with LEAH afterschool for 8 hours every week.
 This time is spent at after school sites throughout Boston, in academic support/homework time, and weekly Mentor Meetings.

 All Mentors come together to lead and participate in weekly training and team-building.

 - 45 Boston Public High School students were recruit, trained, and supported as LEAH Mentors

 - 1,178 Elementary school students received additional science lessons and homework help